NaphtaliO/ShiftWizard/README.md

 I used here https://docs.sqlalchemy.org/en/14/orm/queryguide.html as a reference also you can ask me any question

 ### How it works
-The user send a inputs like name emaill password and so on.
-The server checkes if the user exists if not it adds the usere to the database and creates a token for authentication and sends the response back i.e. user information plus the token
+The user sends inputs like name email password and so on.
+The server checks if the user exists if not it adds the user to the database and creates a token for authentication and sends the response back i.e. user information plus the token

 Same with login.
-It checks if the user exists the it checks if the password matches with that already stored in the database if so respond accordinly pretty simple stuff
+It checks if the user exists then it checks if the password matches with that already stored password in the database if so respond accordingly pretty simple stuff

-to run the backend you have to cd into backend folder pip install -r requirements.txt flask --app app.py --debug run so that the server refreshes when the file changes
+to run the backend, make sure your are in the backend folder(cd backend) then make sure you started the dev environment above. then pip install -r requirements.txt flask --app app.py --debug run so that the server refreshes when the file changes